RSOE EDIS: One of the Best Sites I've Ever Stumbled Upon

-During my usual Saturday morning internet surf session, I stumbled upon one of the best websites I have ever seen.
+During my daily morning stumbleupon internet surf session, I came across one of the best websites I have ever seen.

-I read that there's a case of animal rabies reported in northern New Hampshire (apparently a fox attacked two people as they were walking their dog, the second fox reported in a month), and that there is reportedly a higher than average number of shigellosis cases in Douglas county Nebraska,… all before I could finish my morning energy drink.
+I read that there's a case of animal rabies reported in northern New Hampshire (apparently a fox attacked two people as they were walking their dog, the second fox reported in a month), and that there is reportedly a higher than average number of shigellosis cases in Douglas county Nebraska,… all before I could finish my first pot of coffee.

-In this hub I’ll explain what this site is, how to use it, and even give tips to further explore some of the findings if the information on the map is limited.
+In this article I’ll explain this site, how to use it, and give tips to further explore some of the emergencies if the information on the map is limited.

 RSOE EDIS --"Prepared Citizens - Prepared Communities".